Goncalves95/snake_game/README.md

 ### Design

-The design of the website is minimalist, to allow the content to show up.
+The design of the website is minimalist, and the same time fun, for the user can experience a game page simple and concentrated on the game.

 Fonts:

-- Poiret one - This is the brand font, so it's used for the Logo, the Wines names and the tasting expeciences names.
+- Roboto - This font is visible throughout the structure of the site
-- Montserrat (sans serif) - Used for the headings, the menu and the footer.
-- Cormorant Garamond (serif) - As serif font is used for the smaller text (paragraphh content), it's more readable.

 Colours: